KOBENDigital/Kompair/README.md

   - Update the value to "None" on all Umbraco instances you have installed Kompair on.

 #### Api Key Authentication
-Api Key is the 2nd highest level of security.
+Api Key is the 2nd highest level of security and is the default configuration.
 A shared key is used to authenticate an API consumer.

+!!!
+DO NOT DEPLOY TO PRODUCTION WITH THE DEFAULT API KEY VALUES !!!

 In order to use Api Key authentication you will need make the following AppSettings modifications:
 - Kompair.AuthenticationMode